blackflux/object-scan/README.md

 When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles.

-When a needle matches multiple keys, the ordering "falls back" to the above.
+Works together with and on top of `compareFn` and `reverse` option, i.e. when a needle matches multiple keys, the ordering "falls back" to the above.

-Works together with and on top of `compareFn` and `reverse` option.

 _Examples_:
 <details><summary> <code>['c', 'a', 'b']</code> <em>(order by needle)</em> </summary>